SlopeCraft/SlopeCraftDocs/docs/compilation-guide/index.en.md

 # Compilation Guide

+Welcome to compilation guide of SlopeCraft.
+This guide will help you compile SlopeCraft.
+Please read this general guide, and then read the detailed steps on your OS.

+!!! question "Questions"
+    If you have any difficulty when building SlopeCraft, do not hesitate to draw us an issue to our [Github repository](https://github.com/SlopeCraft/SlopeCraft/issues).

 ## Supported compilers

 Only gcc is fully supported.
-MSVC and clang may not pass the compiling.
+MSVC and clang may not pass the compilation.
 Your compiler must supports C++ 20 standard, so please use gcc12 or later(gcc13).
 Uptil now, SlopeCraft is compiled with gcc 12.2.0.

+!!! warning "Warning"
+    Only gcc is fully supported.
+MSVC and clang may not pass the compilation.
+The clang compiler provided by Apple Xcode CommandLineTools **is not supported**.

-## Library dependencies
+## Library dependents

 1. **Qt v6.2.4 or later** for gui
      - If your Qt kit is compiled and configured by yourself, make sure you have `QtBase` and `QtNetwork` installed.